Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Delivering a claimed 139 decibels, this sucker isn’t set to stun, it vaporizes.
 Originally designed for autos, the Nautilus’ one-piece feature is the main problem when it comes to installing one on a motorcycle.

-At 4.5 inches ( cm) wide, 4.5 inches ( cm) tall and 3 inches ( cm) deep, there are not many places you can hide it.
-It also weighs 1-1/4 pounds.
 The package includes a relay and has a single, off-center pot metal bracket for installation – but this is rather like trying to hang a brick with a single screw.

 Installation can be a major issue, partially because the shape is very complex and doesn’t lend itself to mounting alternatives.
-You can add a clamp to the bottom of the compressor to help secure it but that’s about all.

-If you consider yourself a creative person who loves solving problems and wants the mother of all compact horns, this is the project for you.
-Cycles without radiators won’t have a problem finding a spot on the frame.
+If you consider yourself a creative person who loves solving problems and wants the mother of all compact horns, this is the project for you Cycles without radiators won’t have a problem finding a spot on the frame

 For liquid-cooled bikes, if it won’t mount under your fork pivot try: